Skip to content

 What Failed

-AI feedback still needed careful framing so it supported learning without encouraging students to rely on it as a shortcut.
+AI feedback still needed careful framing so it supported learning without becoming a shortcut.

 What's Next

-Keep refining the quality of the feedback, improve teacher visibility, and make the challenge flow feel even more seamless.
+Keep improving feedback quality, strengthen teacher visibility, and make the challenge flow even more seamless.

 Resources Mentioned